 Unexpected Concentration Risk

 This concentration risk gets worse as more money flows into these index funds because fund managers are mandated to buy more shares of these over-weighted stocks, which drives their valuations even higher regardless of their fundamentals.
-This overvaluation introduces more risk, which could result in a larger fall during a steep market decline.
+This overvaluation introduces more risk to all existing types of market risk, which could result in a larger fall during a steep market decline.
 This lack of breadth in the index should concern investors, especially when you consider that index funds, by design, are almost certain to suffer 100% of the next market correction.

 Index funds are not as diverse as most investors think - Use this investment strategy to protect your clients Click To Tweet